November 9, 2022

 Individuals must be 18 years or older in order to open their own brokerage account and start investing.
 However, with the help of a parent, minors can start investing!

 Planning ahead for your financial future?
 If you’re a college student or will be soon, check out Mos.
-Mos is a debit card and banking solution designed specifically for college students.
-It offers a fee-free debit card, access to scholarships and side gigs, and exclusive perks for students.
+Mos helps students save on tuition, match with scholarships, and earn extra cash—all in one app.
 Get started today!

 - Get paired with a financial aid expert